 And that’s what I have to say about that.

 In all of the goat milking, kraut fermenting, hippie deodorant making melee around here, it shouldn’t come as a surprise to you that I love making granola.
 Maybe not as much as Mike, but he doesn’t have a WordPress account so we’ll never know.
-Granola was my job, once upon a time, as I joined a great line of folks who baked for Forward Foods, making batches upon batches of Suzy’s killer granola recipe.
+Granola was my job, once upon a time, as I joined a great line of folks who baked for a small specialty grocery, making batches and batches and batches of granola.

 Granola is simple and magical.
 It is forgiving.
 It is customizable.
 It is, as a Murray’s alum might say, imminently snackable.